Towards functor exponentiation: Introduction

-Due to the existence of the short strand, the extension group $\Ext^1(\cal{F}, \wt{NH})$ of bimodules is nontrivial.
-We lift the expansion $\exp(f)=\sum\limits_{k\ge0}f^{(k)}$ to a complex $\left( \bigoplus\limits_{k\ge0}\cal{F}^{(k)}, d \right)$, where the differential $d$ consists of certain elements of Ext groups.
 Unfortunately, the two resulting complexes, lifting $\exp(-f)$ and $\exp(f)$, respectively, are not invertible, as explained in Section \ref{Sec dis}.
 A more elaborate or just a different construction is needed to more adequately categorify exponentiation.